xaur/writings/20180815-decred-for-custody-providers.md

 Decred tackles hard problems: secure store of value and decentralized trustless decision making.
 Supporting innovative projects that deliver and stay around is a contribution to the whole space, and therefore a good basis for positive public perception.
 Decred itself has this philosophy of preferring approaches that benefit the space.

+_Published 2018-08-15 on [github.com](https://github.com/xaur/writings/blob/master/20180815-decred-for-custody-providers.md) and [medium.com](https://medium.com/decred/decred-for-custody-providers-57451f6e53e2).
+Updated 2018-08-27._

-_This post is published on [medium.com](https://medium.com/decred/decred-for-custody-providers-57451f6e53e2).
-Thanks to @davecgh, @Haon and @Richard-Red for their feedback._
+_Thanks to @davecgh, @Haon and @Richard-Red for their feedback._